CVS Caremark sees Obamacare as expansion opportunity

 (Reuters) - CVS Caremark Corp (CVS.N) is looking at changes in U.S. healthcare as an opportunity to serve more customers, whether they are picking up prescriptions, getting them through the mail or stopping by an in-house MinuteClinic for a checkup.

-“CVS’ integrated model messaging has been gaining momentum over the past few years, while other players will need to convince the market that their new business strategies will ultimately prove superior,” said ISI Group analyst Ross Muken.

-Muken raised his price target on CVS shares to $57, from $53.50, after the company’s forecast.

-Shares of CVS rose as much as 4.7 percent to an all-time high on Thursday.
-Shares of its larger drugstore rival, Walgreen Co WAG.N, and its larger competitor in the pharmacy benefits management (PBM) business, Express Scripts Holding Co (ESRX.O), each fell less than 1 percent.
+Shares of CVS rose as much as 4.7 percent to an all-time high after the company laid out its goals during a meeting with analysts and investors in New York.

 The coming year stands to be a busy one for the healthcare sector as the United States prepares for 30 million people to join the ranks of insured patients under the Affordable Care Act, or “Obamacare,” starting in 2014.
-The large population of aging baby boomers and rising demand for specialty drugs could be opportunities for companies such as CVS.
+At the same time, the large population of aging baby boomers and rising demand for specialty drugs stand to be opportunities for companies such as CVS.

 The industry is already seeing rapid growth in the number of people signing up for Medicare Part D prescription plans, which are part of the Medicare healthcare plan for older people.